 Metabolic VEDS Research Study

-Participants will attend a research visit at Addenbrooke’s Hospital, Cambridge.
-They will have measurements of body fat distribution (using a DEXA scan), a liver scan, blood tests, and a standard oral glucose tolerance test (drinking a sugary drink with blood samples before and after).
-Some participants may also choose to provide a small fat biopsy under local anaesthetic to allow more detailed analysis of tissue structure.
-The main aim is to see whether people with vEDS show changes in fat distribution and how their body handles insulin compared to those without vEDS.
+Some people may also choose to provide a small fat biopsy under local anaesthetic, to allow more detailed analysis of tissue structure.
+The main aim is to see whether people with vEDS show any differences in fat distribution and in how their body handles insulin, compared with those without vEDS.

 This research study will be overseen by Professor Sir Stephen O’Rahilly who is a world expert in diabetes, obesity, and metabolic health at the Institute of Metabolic Science, University of Cambridge.